-The controlling MCData function shall provide an endpoint for an IP tunnel towards the MCData originating participating MCData function, and a second endpoint for an IP tunnel towards the terminating participating MCData function.
-Additionally the controlling MCData function shall act as an IP relay for the IP traffic between these two IP tunnels.
+The controlling MCData function shall provide an endpoint for UDP based communication towards the MCData originating participating MCData function, and a second endpoint for UDP based communication towards the terminating participating MCData function.
+The controlling MCData function shall act as a relay for the UDP traffic between these two adjacent UDP Communication endpoints using the IP addresses and UDP ports exchanged in the SDP offers/answers.

 * * * Next Change * * * *

-13.4 Encapsulation of the user data in the GRE tunnel
+13.4 Encapsulation of the user data in the GRE-in-UDP tunnel

-GRE encapsulated user data packet is coded according to figure 13.4-1 and table 13.4-1.